hieudku/TasksManagementApp--Android-Java-Firebase/README.md

 - Task Management: Tasks can now be viewed, added, edited, and deleted directly within the app.
 Task cards are displayed in a clean, organized format for easy navigation and management.

 ### Upcoming Features:
--Password Confirmation: Adding a password confirmation step during registration.
+- Password Confirmation: Adding a password confirmation step during registration.

--Location Support: Exploring the addition of location-based features.
+- Location Support: Exploring the addition of location-based features.

--Camera Integration: Plans to integrate camera functionality for adding images to tasks.
+- Camera Integration: Plans to integrate camera functionality for adding images to tasks.

--Testing: Ongoing work on unit and automated testing to ensure reliability and performance.
+- Testing: Ongoing work on unit and automated testing to ensure reliability and performance.

 ### Documentation
 For further guidance and detailed documentation, please refer to the following resources: